 Can’t estimate the covariance because we don’t see both potential outcomes for each case!

-We can ignore the covariance safely, because doing so deflates the variance.
+We can ignore the covariance safely, even though it deflates the variance (how does this relate to severity?).

 Variances we obtain with \(\widehat{Var}[\widehat{ACE}]\) are going to be: